edx/jenkins-job-dsl/README.md

 ### Running a local Jenkins for development
-See [README-Hacking](README-Hacking.md) for details on how to spin up a local docker container with an environment similar to one you would find on the TestEng "Build Jenkins" or DevOps "Tools Jenkins".
+See [README-Hacking](README-Hacking.md) for details on how to spin up a local docker container with an environment similar to one you would find on the DevOps "Tools Jenkins".

 ## File structure